Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ### SubscriptionRequestDefinition samples

-Sample of the consumer giving an email contact and billing address:
+Sample of the consumer giving a required email contact and billing address:

 ```json
 {